Introduction: New CAD tools make mapping easier

 Stages of activating an Object Snap Tracking:

-• When finishing the third line segment, the green leading line appears, confirm the fourth vertex
+- When finishing the third line segment, the green leading line appears, and confirm the fourth vertex

-The combination of perpendicular lock (UCS), leading lines, and image-based retriangulation helps us handle tricky zones with confidence.
-Using these tools we are able to complete the wall tracing all the way around the house.
-Now we can draw more with less data because we can carry-over the information with the height lock, ensure perfectly perpendicular lines and submit accurate results.
+The combination of perpendicular lock (UCS), leading lines, and image-based retriangulation helps to handle tricky zones with confidence.
+Using these tools you are able to complete the wall tracing all the way around the house.
+Now we could draw more with less data because we could carry-over the information with the height lock, ensure perfectly perpendicular lines and submit accurate results.

 Roof Vectorization and Vertical Features

-Moving to the rooftop, after creating a new layer, we define sloped planes by placing four points and start drawing lines.
+Moving to the rooftop, after creating a new layer, we defined sloped planes by placing four points and started drawing lines.
 Hitting F8 after the second vertex locks Object UCS, allowing smooth continuation.

 When drawing the adjacent roof slope, reuse vertices from previous planes for perfect intersections and clean vector continuity.